caspervanengelenburg/homepage/index.md

 As always, best for last.
 I love the people that I work with, and I am very grateful for the vibrant and caring atmosphere we have set up over the years in the lab and groups that I work in.
 There is simply nothing more important at work (and, let's be honest: in life) than the people around you.
+Take care of that and you will be taking care of yourself.

 <!-- {% include_relative _includes/news.md %} -->